genematx/DSND_Project_3/README.md

-# DSND_Project_3
- Udacity Data Science Nanodegree -- Project 3
+# Udacity DS Nanodegree -- Project 3

  # ETL and ML Pipelines for Processing Disaster Response Messages

  The repository contains the code used in Project 3 of Udacity Data Science Nanodegree.
-The main goal of the project is to develop a recommendation system for assets in the <\a href="https://www.ibm.com/watson">IBM Watson platform</a>.
+The main goal of the project is to develop a recommendation system for assets in the </a href="https://www.ibm.com/watson">IBM Watson platform</a>.
 The project explores the options of rank based, collaborative filtering, an finally, matrix factorization with SVD.

  ## Installation <a name="installation"></a>